OSGConnect/connectbook/start/software/example-compilation.md

 > As a best practice, always include the version name of your software in the directory name.

-Change our directories to the Samtools source code direcory that was created in [Step 1](#step-1-.-acquire-samtools-source-code).
+Next, we will change our directory to the Samtools source code direcory that was created in [Step 1](#step-1-acquire-samtools-source-code).
 You should see the `INSTALL` and `README` files as well as a file called `configure`.

 The first command we will run is `./configure` - this file is a script that allows us